Justin01Wu/JavaFrame/tips.md

 	A sentence is not finished [new line] sencond sentence E-mail message items display the information bar as expected when the line breaks are removed.
 ```

-	+ To stop it, youjust need to finish a sentence:
+   + To stop it, you just need to finish a sentence:
 ```
 	A sentence is finished. [new line] sencond sentence.
 ```